Why Trustpilot Reviews Matter When Buying FC Coins (And How to Read Them)

 1. Do people mention account safety?

 This is the single most important thing.
 Cheap coins mean nothing if your account gets banned.
 Look for reviews that specifically mention whether the buyer had any issues with their account after the purchase.
-Multiple reviewers saying they've bought multiple times without any bans is a very strong signal.
+If multiple reviewers say they've bought multiple times without any bans or penalties, that's a very strong signal.
+If nobody mentions safety at all, or worse, if you see reviews mentioning bans, that's a dealbreaker.

 2. Are there repeat customers?

 First-time buyers leaving a positive review is great.
-But someone coming back for a second, third, or tenth purchase?
+But someone coming back for a second, third, or tenth purchase and reviewing again?
 That's gold.
-Repeat customers are the strongest possible social proof because they've had enough time to see whether there were any delayed consequences.
+Repeat customers are the strongest possible social proof because they've had enough time to see whether there were any delayed consequences (like a ban that shows up days after delivery).
+If someone is coming back repeatedly, they clearly trust the service with their account.

 3. How specific are the reviews?

-Good reviews mention details: how long delivery took, what the process felt like, whether support was responsive, how the experience compared to other sellers.
+Good reviews mention details: how long delivery took, what the process felt like, whether support was responsive, how the experience compared to other sellers they've used.
 Vague, generic praise ("great service, 5 stars") doesn't tell you much.
-Specific, detailed accounts tell you a lot.
+Specific, detailed accounts of real experiences tell you a lot.

 4. What do the negative reviews say?

 Don't just look at the 5-star reviews.
-Read the 1 and 2-star reviews.
+Read the 1 and 2-star reviews (if they exist).
+What are people actually complaining about?
 There's a big difference between "delivery took longer than expected" (inconvenient, not dangerous) and "my account got banned" (catastrophic).
-The nature of the complaints tells you more than the number.
+The nature of the complaints tells you more than the number of complaints.

 5. Is the review pattern consistent over time?